gnairooze/SimpleHooks/README.md

 ##### _Simple-Hooks Options_

 1. TopCount of the GetNotProcessed operation.
 It determines the number of event instance rows returns every time the operation of processing events started.
+2. MaxGroups: the max number of groups to be processed in parallel.

 #### I. SimpleHooks_Log